-The TOE is an integrated Secure Element, composed by the subsystem called Secure Processor Unit (SPU), which is integrated in the SoC within a stacked DDR package on SoC package (package form factor is non-TOE).
+The TOE is an integrated Secure Element, composed by two subsystems namely Secure Processor Unit (SPU) and TME, which are integrated in the SoC within a stacked DDR package on SoC package (package form factor is non-TOE).
 It is designed as a tamper resistant device providing secure storage and a secure execution environment for processing of sensitive data and for performing cryptographic operations using protected keys stored in its secure storage.
 Secure Elements can be used for multiple application areas that require a high level of security.
 Examples are as follows: